- Early Years

 Children are encouraged to work individually, in pairs and small groups to investigate natural phenomenon to make sense of the world we live and to enhance their natural curiosity.

 Children learn about our bodies, studying the human skeleton, teeth and our senses and other forms of life such as plants and animals.
 They work with different materials learning to classify and compare.
-Physical processes such as electricity and light and sound are investigated and children practise sharing their growing knowledge in different ways.
+Physical processes such as electricity, light and sound are investigated and children practise sharing their growing knowledge in different ways.

 PSHE and Healthy Schools